-There is no question that nursing in public is uncomfortable.
-Not having all the amenities available to you out and about that you do at home makes it physically uncomfortable, and the fact that there are other people around makes it conditionally uncomfortable.
+There is no question that nursing in public is uncomfortable for some.
+Not having all the amenities available to you out and about that you do at home can make it physically uncomfortable, and the fact that there are other people around makes it conditionally uncomfortable.

 What to Look for in a Nursing Cover

 If you are as lucky as I was to have your baby in the summer months, you are going to be nursing in the heat quite often.
 Even in a cool room, you and your baby will be putting off enough heat to cause some sweating under your nursing cover.